 This Chocolate Orange Spice Cake has quickly become my new favorite.

-Chocolate and orange have always been a great flavor combination, but the addition of the spices and orange peel in this cake really take the flavors up to a whole new level.
+Chocolate and orange has always been a great flavor combination, but the addition of spices and orange peel in this cake really take the flavors up a notch.

 - 3 oranges, scrubbed

 - 3/4 cup water

 - 1 cup almond flour

 - 2 teaspoons baking powder

 - 1 1/2 teaspoons ground cinnamon

 - 1 cup (2 sticks) unsalted butter, at room temperature

 - 2 cups granulated sugar